Geneea/keboola-nlp-analysis/configuration.md

     * `sentimentValue` detected sentiment of the sentence, from an interval _\[-1.0; 1.0\]_
     * `sentimentPolarity` detected sentiment of the sentence (_-1_, _0_ or _1_)
     * `sentimentLabel` sentiment of the sentence as a label (_negative_, _neutral_ or _positive_)
-    * `sentimentDetailedLabel` sentiment of the sentence as a detailed label

   There are multiple rows per one document.
 All `id` columns plus the `index` column are part of the primary key.